pococms/website/docs/getting-started.md

 * This launches a simple webserver that lets you see the site as others on the web will see it.
-To view it in a browser, start the browse and paste in the line with `http://localhost` as shown below:
+To view it in a browser, start the browser and paste in the line with `http://localhost` as shown below:

 ```